 - Have H1B visa status extended for the spouse beyond 6 years under AC21 Act, which allows H1B holders seeking Green Card to work and stay in the US beyond 6 years, if their Green Card or Permanent Residency Application is Pending with the USCIS.

 You can file for H4 EAD if you satisfy any of the above two conditions.
 There were some plans in the past to remove H4 EAD, but after the Biden administration took office, they withdrew the regulation that was aimed at H4 EAD removal from their regulatory list.
-There still continues to be litigation in the court that is ongoing.
+Also, the H4 EAD lawsuit was dismissed in court and DHS won the same.
+So, you are good to file H4 EAD.
 Check H4 EAD Rule Removal – Lawsuit, Court Updates

 H4 EAD Documents Checklist